Clubjudge/hari/README.md

 ### Relations

-Hari uses the power of Redis data structures to create relations between nodes, allowing you to traverse nodes and its relations like a graph, doing something like:
+Hari uses the power of Redis data structures to create relations between nodes, allowing you to traverse nodes and its relations like a graph, doing for example:

 ```ruby
 # this gets the last 20 comments from the entities the user#1 follows